S. Christopher Szczerban

 S. Christopher Szczerban is Counsel in Wachtell, Lipton, Rosen & Katz’s Litigation Department.
 His practice focuses on complex corporate, commercial and securities litigations and arbitrations.

-Mr. Szczerban received a J.D. from Harvard Law School in 2006 and holds bachelor’s degrees (B.S./B.A.) summa cum laude from Boston University in Business Administration and Political Science.
+Mr. Szczerban received a J.D. from Harvard Law School and holds bachelor’s degrees (B.S./B.A.) summa cum laude from Boston University in Business Administration and Political Science.
 At Harvard Law School, Mr. Szczerban served as the managing editor of the Harvard Journal of Law & Technology and he argued the winning case in the 94th Annual Ames Moot Court Competition.
+Following law school, Mr. Szczerban served as a law clerk to the Honorable Leo E. Strine, Jr. of the Delaware Court of Chancery.

 Mr. Szczerban is admitted to practice in New York and Delaware.
 He is a member of the American Bar Association, the Delaware State Bar Association, and the New York State Bar Association.